Rajshah1103/PullMate/README.md

 ## ✨ Features

 - 🔄 **Auto-pull on startup**: Automatically pull all configured repositories when your system starts
-- ⏰ **Scheduled pulls**: Set up custom schedules (morning, evening, or any time you want)
+- ⏰ **Scheduled pulls**: Set up custom schedules with any names you want (morning, workday, hourly, etc.)
-- 📊 **Detailed logging**: Complete operation logs with timestamps, branch info, and status
+- 📊 **Detailed logging**: Complete operation logs with timestamps, branch info, and automatic rotation
 - 🔔 **Desktop notifications**: Get notified when repositories are updated or encounter issues
 - 🛡️ **Safe operations**: Only fast-forward pulls, warns about uncommitted changes and merge conflicts
 - 🌐 **Cross-platform**: Works on macOS, Linux, and Windows